WyldePointer/Socket-Programming-Package/README.md

 # Introduction: What is a Socket?
 Well, To be simple, Socket is a way of communication between two things.
 Like the sockets which are used in the electrical accessories that connect that accessory to the power source, the socket concept in programming and networking easily connect two computers, processes or two other things which are present in computer and networking, which will be covered soon.

+# Introduction: What is a client-Server model?
+Imagine someone who is calling his friend on the phone.
+The one who is calling is called a **client and the one who is going to respond to this action and pick the phone up, is called a **server.